cloudyON/PythonExternalLibrary/README.md

 -----------------------------
-Thank you for visiting here.

 You can use it for personal purposes.
+Also, if you leave a source, secondary distribution is possible.ble.

 ---------------------------
-## ❤ If you like this package, click the stars! ❤
+## ❤ Thank you for visiting here. ❤